+3.1.7.
+Policies.
 There must be policies and standards to ensure that data will be managed, protected, and transmitted in an efficient way, but more importantly a mechanism to enforce such polices is needed to ensure that every entity is applying the standards.
-Service Level Agreements (SLAs) must be clearly identified in every service involved.
+Service Level Agreements (SLO) must be clearly identified in every service involved.
 Current policies that are used in computer and networks security may not be applicable for IoT, due to its heterogeneous and dynamic nature.
 The enforcement of such policies will introduce trust by human users in the IoT paradigm which will eventually result in its growth and scalability.

-8) Key Management Systems
+3.1.8.
+Key Management Systems.
 In IoT, the devices and IoT sensors need to exchange some encryption materials to ensure confidentiality of the data.
 For this purpose, there needs to be a lightweight key management system for all frameworks that can enable trust between different things, and can distribute keys by consuming devices' minimum capabilities.

-B. Security Challenges in Each Layer of IoT
+3.2.
+Security Challenges in Each layer

 Each IoT layer is susceptible to security threats and attacks.
 These can be active, or passive, and can originate from external sources or internal network owing to an attack by the Insider [1].
-An active attack directly stops the service while the passive kind monitors IoT network information without hindering its service.
+The active attack directly stops the service while the passive kind monitors IoT network information without hindering its service.
 At each layer, IoT devices and services are susceptible to Denial of Service attacks (DoS), which make the device, resource or network unavailable to authorized users.
-The following sections present a detailed analysis of the security issues with respect to each layer.
+The security issues at each layer are stated in Table 2, and given below is a detailed analysis of these issues with respect to each layer.

-1) Perception Layer
+3.2.1.
+Perception Layer.
 There are three security issues in IoT perception layer.
 First is the strength of wireless signals.
 Mostly the signals are transmitted between sensor nodes of IoT using wireless technologies whose efficiency can be compromised by disturbing waves.
 Secondly, the sensor node in IoT devices can be intercepted not only by the owner but also by the attackers because the IoT nodes usually operate in external and outdoor environments, leading to physical attacks on IoT sensors and devices in which an attacker can tamper the hardware components of the device.
 Third is the inherent nature of network topology which is dynamic as the IoT nodes are often moved around different places.
-The IoT perception layer mostly consists of sensors and RFIDs, due to which their storage capacity, power consumption, and computation capability are very limited making them susceptible to many kinds of threats and attacks [1, 9].
+The IoT perception layer mostly consists of sensors and RFIDs, due to which their storage capacity. power consumption, and computation capability are very limited making them susceptible to many kinds of threats and attacks [1, 9].

-The confidentiality of this layer can easily be exploited by Replay Attack [9] which can be made by spoofing, altering or replaying the identity information of one of the devices in IoT.
+The confidentiality of this layer can easily be exploited by Replay Attack which can be made by spoofing, altering or replaying the identity information of one of the devices in IoT.
 Or the attacker might gain the encryption key by analyzing the required time to perform the encryption what is known as Timing Attack.
 Another confidentiality threatening attack is when the attacker takes over the node and captures all information and data which is basically Node Capture attack.
 Attacker can add another node to the network that threatens the integrity of the data in this layer by sending Malicious Data.
 This can also lead to a DoS attack, by consuming the energy of the nodes in the system and depriving it from the sleep mode that the nodes use to save the energy [6].